IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 ## TNCO Artifacts

-You should already have the lifecycle Manager package which contains the Helm charts and binaries required for the installation of LM.
+You should already have the lifecycle Manager package which contains the Helm charts and binaries required for the installation of TNCO.
 This should contain:

 - **lm-helm-charts** - the Helm charts that will install TNCO
-- **lm-docker-source** - the binaries requires to build the LM Docker images
+- **lm-docker-source** - the binaries requires to build the TNCO Docker images

 # Configuration